Capturing motherhood in commercial advertising

 For too long, commercial visuals have focused on a narrowly defined view of motherhood, failing to represent the diversity of lived experience.
 For that reason, it’s essential to champion all mothers, including those with a range of identities, genders, sexual orientations, abilities, and experiences.
 “Remember first-time moms, single moms, LGBTQ+ moms, moms with large families, moms with grown children and grandchildren, adoptive moms, foster moms, surrogate moms, stepmoms, fur moms, all moms,” the 500px team urges.

 For inspiration, consider checking out Dove’s #RealMoms campaign, which shined the spotlight on the experiences of millennial moms, one of whom happened to be transgender.
 Or revisit Nike’s 2021 video The Toughest Athletes, featuring more than twenty pregnant women and new moms, including Serena Williams, Alex Morgan, Perri Edwards, Bianca Williams, Shelly-Ann Fraser-Pryce, Nia Ali, and everyday athletes.
-The moms featured spanned continents, hailing from the United States, the United Kingdom, , , Australia, Jamaica, and beyond.
+The moms featured spanned continents, hailing from the United States, the United Kingdom, France, Singapore, Australia, Jamaica, and beyond.

 Spotlight on: Everyday moments

-In 2018, an advertisement for Gap sleepwear, featuring a mother breastfeeding her child, went viral on social media, racking up far more “Likes” and comments than a Instagram post and inspiring through the normalization of breastfeeding.
-The mom, the Nigerian-American model Adaora Akubilo, later explained that the was unscripted: they were on a shoot, and her son, Arinze, needed to nurse.
-The asked permission to document the scene, and it became the foundation of the campaign.
+In 2018, an advertisement for Gap sleepwear, featuring a mother breastfeeding her child, went viral on social media, racking up far more “Likes” and comments than a typical Instagram post and inspiring people through the normalization of breastfeeding.
+The mom, the Nigerian-American model Adaora Akubilo, later explained that the moment was unscripted: they were on a shoot, and her son, Arinze, needed to nurse.
+The photographer asked permission to document the scene, and it became the foundation of the campaign.

-The most powerful photographs often arise organically, so feel free to take a documentary-style approach to telling a mother’s unique .
+The most powerful photographs often arise organically, so feel free to take a documentary-style approach to telling a mother’s unique story.
 Ask her about the most important things she does with her child and throughout the day, and ask if you can capture some of them.
 Tailor the session to your models, their connection, and their everyday routines.

 “Consider all the steps and processes of motherhood, from parents nesting, decorating the nursery, and taking prenatal meds to first baths, meal preps, and walks to school,” the 500px team suggests.
 “Remember moments of teaching and learning too, documenting moms and kids doing homework, working in the garden or kitchen, coaching and playing sports, exercising outdoors, playing video games, getting messy with crafts or DIY projects, and so on.”

-Spotlight on: Body diversity
+Spotlight on: diversity

 Last year, the razor brand Billie asked the photographer Camila Falquez to help them celebrate postpartum bodies in a series of stunning portraits.
-Mothers face impossible expectations and standards of beauty, but advertisers—and photographers—can push back through images that capture the real-life diversity, natural beauty, and natural aging of mothers’ bodies.
+Mothers face impossible expectations and standards of , but advertisers—and photographers—can push back through images that capture the real-life diversity, natural beauty, and natural aging of mothers’ bodies.

 Spotlight on: Breaking stereotypes